Romina Del Plá: Political career

 Del Plá gained prominence in 2017 for challenging the power of Roberto Baradel in the elections for the leadership in the Buenos Aires teachers' union.
 She has become one of the main leaders of the movement today, supporting the anti-bureaucratic opposition among teachers.
 From her own words "they want the workers' revolution and they also want to lead the working class in a socialist way out".
 She supports the right of teachers to have sick leave certificates and against the reduction of the educational budget.
 She is a General Secretary of the Educational Trade Union Suteba Matanza of Buenos Aires (SUTEBA) of the town La Matanza.
 Romina Del Pla as a national deputy for the province of Buenos Aires from the Left Front was supported by 1,300,000 votes throughout the country and assumed her bench in the Lower House of National Congress on December 10, 2017.
 Her goal as a deputy is to face the labor, retirement and educational reforms.

 In 2019 she was the FIT-U's candidate for vice-president, alongside Nicolás del Caño for president.

 In 2021 she was elected as a national deputy for Buenos Aires Province.

+In 2025 she was again elected as a national deputy for BA Province.